HumaidEbrahim/Nand2Tetris/README.md

 # Nand2Tetris Part 1: Building a Computer from First Principles
-This repository contains my implementations of key components from the Nand2Tetris Part 1 course, where I learned how to build a computer from the ground up using only NAND gates.
+This repository contains my implementations of key components from the Nand2Tetris Part 1 course, where I learned how to build a computer from the ground up using only NAND gates. https://www.nand2tetris.org/

 ## What I Learned
-Through this project, I gained hands-on experience with:
+Through this project, I gained experience with:

 - **Boolean Logic & Digital Circuits** : Implemented fundamental logic gates (NOT, AND, OR, XOR) using only NAND gates.